Plane guard: Ships

 The plane guard role is dangerous for ships, as aircraft carriers must often change speed and direction to preserve optimum take-off and landing conditions for their aircraft, and a lack of awareness or any incorrect manoeuvres on the part of either ship can place a plane guard ship under the bows of a carrier travelling at full speed.
-Both HMAS Voyager (in 1964) and USS Frank E. Evans (in 1969) were lost while incorrectly manoeuvering during plane guard duties which resulted in collisions with the Australian aircraft carrier HMAS Melbourne.
+The USS Hobson was lost while incorrectly manoeuvering during plane guard duties which resulted in a collision with the aircraft carrier USS Wasp (in 1952).
+Both HMAS Voyager (in 1964) and USS Frank E. Evans (in 1969) were lost under similar circumstances in collisions with the Australian aircraft carrier HMAS Melbourne.

 Helicopters

 After World War II, plane guard duties and search-and-rescue roles were sometimes carried out by amphibious aircraft.
 However, prior to the Korean War helicopters were discovered to be more efficient and effective in both roles.
-As helicopters came into more common usage, they supplemented and sometimes replaced plane guard ships, as they could retrieve crashed aircrew faster and more safely than the ships.
+As helicopters came into more common usage, they supplemented and sometimes replaced plane guard ships, as they could retrieve crashed aircrew faster and more safely than ships.
 However, night operations still required a ship in the plane guard position.